|Leigh Harper BSN, RN, CSN –||412-464-3600

 Before any type of medication (prescribed or OTC) can be dispensed at school we MUST have a signed order from your licensed physician and parent/guardian signed consent.
 Medication MUST be furnished to school personnel in the pharmaceutical container bearing student identification and instructions or administration as indicated by physician.
 No medication will be administered until both forms have been returned.

 Children of all ages work hard during the school day, and for an ill child, the energy required to complete the day is often not there.
 Not only does this put your child at risk for prolonged illness, but it also puts the children around him/her at greater risk for becoming ill.
-As your school nurse, I am dedicated to the health and wellness of all the students.
+For your child’s health and to prevent the spread of illness to others, it is important that your child remain at home until they have been free of any illness symptoms or until fever free for 24 hours without the use of any fever reducing medication.
+The school nurse does not supply any medications for illness and is not permitted to administer any prescribed/OTC medications without a physician order and parental signed consent.
+It is imperative that you have someone available to pick your child up from school in the event they are ill.
+Children ARE NOT permitted to remain in the health room the entire day due to illness.
+The Certified School Nurse is dedicated to promoting the health and wellness of all the students.
 Please see the following information to assist you in making an informed decision about your child.

 These are some reasons when your child should be kept at home: